Sigurre/Kickstart/README.md

 * [Recommended] Download and install it from the CLI using the [package manager for your Distro](https://git-scm.com/download/linux), or [Homebrew](https://git-scm.com/download/mac) for macOS.
 * Download it from the [GIT website](https://git-scm.com/downloads).

+**Please note:** GIT and the Github CLI are two seperate things.
+For now you can ignore the Github CLI whenever you come accross it.

 Once you've downloaded and installed GIT we'll need to setup your credentials with GIT and Github, then clone the Kickstart repo.
 There's multiple ways to do it (some easier than others), and some are preferable.
 However you choose to do it is up to you, but I recommend eventually setting up SSH authentication to work with Github for a number of reasons.
 Unfortunately it's not a very beginner friendly method, so it can be set up later if needed.
 Use whatever method works best for you currently.